Toluayomi/Pharmaceutical-Sales-Report/README.md

   a.
 Increase marketing efforts and promotional discounts in September and February to maximize revenue.

   b.
-Implement sales incentives in January to improve sales during the slowest month.
+Implement start-of-the-year sales incentives to improve sales during the slowest month.

 ##### Expand High-Performing Product Lines